selfhosting-tools/nsd-docker/README.md

 - Lightweight & secure image (based on Alpine & multi-stage build: 4MB, no root process)
 - Latest NSD version with hardening compilation options
 - Helper scripts for generating ZSK and KSK keys, DS-Records management and zone signature
+- Optimized to be run on Kubernetes with ConfigMap

+### Run on Kubernetes

+TODO

 ### Run with Docker-compose